TomasKamusaki/Work-with-Splunk/Home-lab-work.md

 14 November

-✅ Conclusion — Zeek + Splunk Integration Day
+## Day  — Zeek + Splunk Integration Day

 Today’s session was fully focused on integrating Zeek network monitoring with Splunk Enterprise inside my isolated SOC home lab.
 This was one of the most complex and technical days so far, involving troubleshooting, configuration, log ingestion tuning, and validation.

-🔧 1.
+## 🔧 1.
 Zeek Installation & Troubleshooting on Raspberry Pi
  • Installed Zeek manually on Raspberry Pi 4B (8GB).
  • Fixed multiple issues related to:
  • zeekctl not starting